FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/what.md

 FedRAMP authorization packages are leveraged by federal agencies for the authorization of cloud services for federal government use.
 FedRAMP provides standard templates and resources for CSPs to develop and deliver authorization packages to federal customers.

-- System Security Plan (SSP) and Appendix A
+- System Security Plan (SSP) and appendices A - Q
-- Appendix Q (as necessary) Security Assessment Plan (SAP)
+- Security Assessment Plan (SAP) and appendices A - D
-- Appendix D (as necessary) Security Assessment Report (SAR)
+- Security Assessment Report (SAR) and appendices A - F
-- Appendix F (as necessary) Plan of Action & Milestones (POA&M)
+- Plan of Action & Milestones (POA&M) (SSP Appendix O)
-- Appendix O Signed federal agency Authority to Operate (ATO)
+- Signed federal agency Authority to Operate (ATO)

 !!! warning "Required Formats"